-In the 16 months from March 2020 to May 2021, Canada experienced three distinct waves of COVID-19 infections and deaths.
-The pattern of these three waves is shown in the graphs below.
-The first graph shows a rolling seven day average new COVID-19 cases and the second graph shows excess deaths in the Canadian population as reported by Statistics Canada (source: Provisional death counts and excess mortality, January 2020 to June 2021).
+In the 22 months from March 2020 to December 2021, Canada experienced five distinct waves of COVID-19 infections and deaths.

+The pattern of these five waves is shown in the graphs below.
+The first graph shows the rolling seven-day average of new COVID-19 cases and the second graph shows excess deaths in the Canadian population as reported by Statistics Canada.

-The first wave peaked in early May 2020 and although lower than the two subsequent waves in terms of new cases, this was the highest wave in terms of excess deaths in the general population.
+The first wave peaked in early May 2020, and although lower than the two subsequent waves in terms of new cases, this was the highest wave in terms of excess deaths in the general population.